What does IKAA do beyond the Gatherings in Korea?

-They also offer a WiFi router which works with up to 7 devices, with a daily rental fee.
+They have different options (lengths of time for SIM card use) and also offer a WiFi router which works with up to 7 devices, with a daily rental fee.

 With unlimited data/WiFi, you can easily call home for free via Skype, Whatsapp, or KakaoTalk (the most common communication app in Korea), and can similarly contact fellow Gathering participants for free via these apps.
 You will also have regular access to maps, Facebook, Twitter, and whatever other sites and features you cannot live without. ^_^